raptatinha/blog-playwright-bdd/README.md

 1. `git clone https://github.com/raptatinha/blog-playwright-bdd.git`
 1. `cd blog-playwright-bdd`
 1. `npm i`

+To run the Cucumber tests (under /bdd-tests):
 1. `npx cucumber-js`

+To run the playwright with and without bdd testes (under /tests):
+1. `npx playwright test`

 The test "Has Title" is intentionally failing so we can see the reports.

-To see the report, open the file [bdd-tests/reports/cucumber-report.html](bdd-tests/reports/cucumber-report.html) on your browser.
+To see the Cucumber report, open the file [bdd-tests/reports/cucumber-report.html](bdd-tests/reports/cucumber-report.html) on your browser.

+The Playwright report will open automatically on failures.

 ## Important